mzattera/v4j/docs/007/index.md

 Sequences of 'e' in slot 6 ('e', 'E', 'B') seem to behave in the same way.

-They connect into next slots 7 and 8 or to the word final 'y'.
+They connect into next slots 7 and 8, 'd' in slot 10 or the word final 'y'.

 ![6](images/6.PNG)

 ## Slot 7

 Characters in slot 7 are followed by 'o' and 'a' in slot 8 or the word ending 'y'.
-Notice 'd' followed by 'a' or 'y' is very common.
+Notice 'd' followed by 'a' is very common; in addition, 'd' can also be followed by 'l', which does not happen with 's'.

 Pedestalled gallows are present in this slot, but they appear very infrequently.